zigtur/zk-learning.org-course/README.md

 ## Disclaimer
 All the given informations could be wrong and are only my understanding of the course.
 I do not have special degree in maths, but one in cybersecurity.
 Maths part could eventually be wrong.

+## Other resources
+Those notes are crazy: https://crypto-notes-erhant.vercel.app/